TianzeTang0504/UKAN-EP/README.md

 ## Data pre-processing

 We firstly combine the 4 kinds of MRI images into a single 4 channels image which size is 4\*218\*182\*182 and then normalize none-background area into 0-1.
 We make these combined images into h5 file and using txt file to record names of these h5 files.
 This is a really efficient way to organize dataset.
 You can find these parts in ./pre_processing.
+This idea and code are from [icerain-alt](https://github.com/icerain-alt/brats-unet).

 Before training, we do some regular data augmentation like adding noise, random flip and so on.